 In this article, we explore the truth and fallacy behind this claim.
 Read on to learn more about the functions and characteristics of the left and right brain.

 The brain is a complex and hardworking organ.
-It is made up of as many as 100 billion neurons or brain cells but only weighs 3 pounds.
+It is made up of as many as

 The left and right sides of the brain are connected by a great number of nerve fibers.
 In a healthy brain, the two sides communicate with one another.